netrisai/terraform-provider-netris/docs/resources/roh.md

 The ROH architecture that is configured by Netris allows for leveraging ECMP load balancing capabilities of the switching hardware for the high-performance server load balancing (described in L3 Load Balancer section).
 For each instance of ROH, you’ll need to create a ROH entry in Netris Controller.

+~> **Note:** ROH require subnets and switches to exist prior to resource creation.
+Use `depends_on` to set an explicit dependency on the subnets and switches.

 ## Example Usages

 ### ROH